GardenGroupUO/Adsorber/README.md

 ## What is Adsorber

-Adsorber is designed to adsorb molecules in various way to a cluster or surface.
+Adsorber is designed to create a number of models that have adsorbates adsorbed to various top, bridge, three-fold, and four-fold site on a cluster or surface model.

 ## Installation